solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 const umi = createUmi(clusterApiUrl("devnet"));
 ```

-Finally, we pass in the identity/signer for our umi instance and the plugins
+Finally, we pass in the identity for our Umi instance (this is the keypair that
-that we will use, in our case, this is the
+will be used to sign transactions) and the plugins that we will use, in our
-`metaplex-foundation/mpl-token-metadata`.
+case, this is the `metaplex-foundation/mpl-token-metadata`.

 ```typescript
 import { mplTokenMetadata } from "@metaplex-foundation/mpl-token-metadata";